ik264/vue10/README.md

 ## About Project
 ```
-This is my beginner vuejs project
+This is my beginner vuejs project.
+You can click the button on navbar to different project.
 ```
 ## Project setup
 ```